 Seizure@school – ‘School Epilepsy Champions’ and Seizure@workplace – ‘Employer Epilepsy Champions’ initiatives.

 FREE Educational Training

-Epilepsy Facts: This is an educational material for everyone who is touched by epilepsy or have an interest in epilepsy.
+This is educational material for everyone who is touched by epilepsy or have an interest in epilepsy.
 It explains about epilepsy and seizures, causes and treatment, and first-aid procedures in the hopes of dispelling some of the myths and misconceptions that still exist.

-Teachers Training Programme: This training is for school personnel in response to the need for a consistent educational tool to help promote a positive social and educational environment for students living with seizures and epilepsy.
-Classroom teachers, special education teachers, librarians, teacher assistants, school bus drivers, aides and other staff members or volunteers can all benefit.
-We are working to making this training available online.
+This training is for school personnel in response to the need for a consistent educational tool to help promote a positive social and educational environment for students living with seizures and epilepsy.
+Classroom teachers, special education teachers, librarians, teacher assistants, school bus drivers, aides, and other staff members or volunteers can all benefit.
+We are working on making this training available online.